Terminal Agents Suffice for Enterprise Automation: Ethics and Safety Considerations

-In this work, we focus on identifying a minimal and effective interaction abstraction for enterprise automation.
-We view safety, reliability, and access control as complementary layers that can be incorporated on top of this abstraction, for example through permissioning, sandboxing, policy enforcement, or verification mechanisms.
-We believe that establishing a simple and expressive agent interface is a necessary first step toward building systems that are both capable and safe in real-world settings.
+In this work, we focus on identifying a minimal and effective interaction abstraction for enterprise automation, and we view safety, reliability, and access control as complementary layers built on top of it.
+We have argued for a particular placement of those layers rather than evaluated them: we run no adversarial tasks, and, as noted in the Limitations section, we do not characterize whether failures differ in severity across agent paradigms.
+Our results should accordingly be read as evidence about capability and cost, not as establishing that terminal agents are ready for unsupervised operation on production systems.